 - salt and pepper to taste

-- Poke several holes in corned beef brisket in bag with a fork.
+- Poke several holes in corned beef brisket in plastic packaging with a fork.
 Place in large soup pot, cover with cold water and bring to a boil.
 Reduce heat and simmer according to directions on package to match with size.
 For 2 lb brisket allow at least 2 1/2 hours.
+If package recommends not boiling in bag, remove corned beef from packaging, rinse, cover with cold water and cook as instructed above.

 - Remove beef from water, cut package open to drain contents.
 Discard all liquid.